grafana/agent/docs/sources/flow/setup/configure/configure-linux.md

 ---
-description: Learn how to configure Grafana Agent on Linux
+description: Learn how to configure Grafana Agent in flow mode on Linux
-title: Configure Grafana Agent on Linux
+title: Configure Grafana Agent in flow mode on Linux
 menuTitle: Linux
 weight: 300
 ---